 Under California law (Fair Employment and Housing Act (FEHA) and the Unruh Civil Rights Act (Unruh Act) and the Federal Fair Housing Act (FHA), tenants are protected from being discriminated by landlords when the tenants fall into categories or "protected classes."
 California prohibits discrimination against a tenant based on the following characteristics:

 Because some people inaccurately associate Asian countries (especially China), with a role in generating and spreading the coronavirus, it has led to increased reports of discrimination and hate crimes against Asians and Asian Americans.
 Much of the mistreatment has involved refusal of services.
 This attitude can easily affect housing situations and can lead to discrimination.
-For instance, it is obviously unlawful for a landlord to refuse to make a necessary repair due to their fear of entering a tenant’s apartment because the renter is Chinese, and the landlord is afraid of contracting the coronavirus.
-Or more commonly, a refusal to rent based on race.
+For instance, it is obviously unlawful for a landlord to refuse to make a necessary repair due to their fear of entering a tenant's apartment because the renter is Chinese, and the landlord is afraid of contracting the coronavirus.

 The pandemic has caused a lot of worry and tension.
 Consequently, there are more accommodation requests from tenants with disabilities, wanting to have a support animal to help them cope with anxiety.
 Typically, landlords are required to make an exception to a no pets policy for support animals.
 A landlord who refuses such a request is discriminating against the renter based on their disability, unless the accommodation is unreasonable.
 It is considered unreasonable if the accommodation creates an undue financial or administrative burden on the landlord or fundamentally alters the nature of the housing.
 For example, if the animal is a dog who is untamed and poses a threat to other people.